hrgrafton92/CMPD_Traffic_Stops/README.md

 All modeling efforts can be found within the Preprocessing_and_Modeling folder

 ### Create Streamlit App
 Streamlit app to make the dataset easily accessible for anyone.
 Preliminary EDA efforts are made available [here](https://share.streamlit.io/hrgrafton92/cmpd_traffic_stops/main/Streamlit/CMPD_Traffic_Stops.py).
-Source code and files are located in Streamlit folder.
+Source code and files are located in Streamlit folder to be able to run the app from an IDE rather than going to the link provided.

 ### Create R Shiny App
 R Shiny app to make the dataset easily accessible for anyone.
-Preliminary EDA efforts are made available [here](google.com). (once completed) Source code and files for R Project are located in R_Shiny folder.
+Preliminary EDA efforts are made available [here](google.com). (once completed) Source code and files for the R Project are located in R_Shiny folder to be able to run the app from R studio rather than going to the link provided.

 ### Create Tableau dashboard
 Tableau Public dashboard to concisely show EDA on the dataset, while also identifying main trends present within the data.
 The dashboard can be found [here](https://public.tableau.com/app/profile/harley.grafton2858/viz/CMPDTrafficStops/HomeDashboard)